StevenSermeus/ansible-docker-archi-os/readme.md

 # You can replace the ip-address with the ip address of the remote host and the steven with the user of the remote host and the ansible-steven with the path to the ssh key
 ssh-copy-id -i ~/.ssh/ansible-steven steven@ip-address
 ```

+## For more information on the playbook look the ansible.md file

+## Same for docker readme.md in the docker folder